-In 2004, we adopted the AngioDynamics, Inc. 2004 Stock and Incentive Award Plan, as amended, (the "2004 Plan").
-In 2020, we adopted the AngioDynamics, Inc. 2020 Equity Incentive Plan, (the "2020 Plan"), as the successor to the 2004 Plan.
-As such, there will be no further grants under the 2004 Plan.
+In 2020, we adopted the AngioDynamics, Inc. 2020 Equity Incentive Plan, (the "2020 Plan").
 The 2020 Plan provides for the grant of incentive awards, including performance share awards, performance unit awards, restricted stock awards and restricted stock unit awards, as well as incentive and non-qualified stock options and stock appreciation rights.
 The Compensation Committee believes that including equity grants as a significant component of executive compensation aligns our executives' interest with those of our shareholders.
 The Compensation Committee has made grants of stock options, restricted stock unit awards and performance share awards and, in the future, expects to offer additional awards under equity plans approved by the shareholders in order to provide named executive officers with an opportunity to share, along with shareholders, in our long-term performance and to reward these individuals for their contribution to our performance.

 The target value of stock options, restricted stock units or performance share awards granted to each named executive officer is based upon several factors, including: (i) position with AngioDynamics; (ii) base salary; (iii) performance; and (iv) the grants made, on average, by similarly situated companies to executives with similar responsibilities.
-For our fiscal year ended May 31, 2023, the Compensation Committee set targets of total long-term incentive awards as follows:
+For our fiscal year ended May 31, 2024, the Compensation Committee set targets of total long-term incentive awards as follows:

-Name Target Long-term Incentive Awards % Composition James C. Clemmer 375% of base salary Stephen A. Trowbridge 160% of base salary 7 50% performance share awards David D. Helsel 85% of base salary } 25% restricted stock units Chad T. Campbell 100% of base salary J 25% options Laura Piccinini 100% of base salary
+ame Target Long-term Incentive Awards % Composition James C. Clemmer 400% of base salary Stephen A. Trowbridge 200% of base salary • 50% performance share awards Chad T. Campbell • 25% restricted stock units 25% options Laura Piccinini Warren G. Nighan 100% of base salary

-For long term inventive awards made in fiscal year 2023, the Committee determined to grant each of the named executive officers 100% of target.
+For long term inventive awards made in fiscal year 2024, the Committee determined to grant each of the named executive officers 100% of target.

 The Compensation Committee and the Board of Directors believe that this annual long-term incentive program provides a strong pay for performance orientation while effectively incentivizing management decision making and providing appropriate retention incentives.
 Performance share award payouts are directly tied to AngioDynamics' performance and total shareholder return relative to a peer group of companies with similar risk profiles to AngioDynamics.
 Stock options effectively incentivize management to maximize company performance, as the value of options is directly tied to appreciation in the value of our common stock.
-Stock options also provide an effective retention mechanism because awards, including fiscal year 2023 awards, typically vest over four years.
+Stock options also provide an effective retention mechanism because awards, including fiscal year 2024 awards, typically vest over four years.
 The exercise price of options granted under our plan must be at least 100% of the fair market value of the underlying stock on the date of grant.
 Restricted stock units are intended to retain key management through vesting periods, with the opportunity for capital accumulation and more predictable long-term incentive value than stock options.
-Restricted stock unit awards, including fiscal year 2023 awards, typically vest equally over a four-year period and are settled in shares of AngioDynamics' common stock if the employee remains active with the Company through the vesting date.
+Restricted stock unit awards, including fiscal year 2024 awards, typically vest equally over a four-year period and are settled in shares of AngioDynamics' common stock if the employee remains active with the Company through the vesting date.